Proper generator maintenance can be a lifesaver. This includes planning, knowing what to look out for, and ensuring proper storage.

-As a good general practice, if your air filter is overly dirty, it’s probably time to replace your spark plugs.
-This despite not having engine starting issues.
+And here’s a handy tip – if your air filter is looking extra dirty, it might be time to replace your spark plugs, even if you’re not experiencing any starting issues.

 #9 Run your generator

-Important Note: start your generator outdoors and not in your garage.
-You want to keep the carbon monoxide fumes away from your home.
+Important Note: Always start your generator outdoors!
+You don’t want carbon monoxide fumes getting anywhere near your home.
+Safety first, always.

 #10 Remove all fuel from your generator